DARREN EDWARD JOHNSTON

 EXECUTIVE VICE PRESIDENT

-Prior to joining No Guarantees, he assistant directed Mike Bartlett's Love, Love, Love at the Roundabout Theatre Company, with Michael Mayer, and Tarell Alvin McCraney’s Head of Passes at the Public Theater, with Tina Landau, whom he also assisted on the pre-Broadway premiere of SpongeBob SquarePants: The Broadway Musical in Chicago.
+Prior to joining No Guarantees, he had the privilege of working on new plays and musicals with artists such as Tina Landau, Tarell Alvin McCraney, Michael Mayer, Mike Bartlett, and more.
 Darren served on the staffs of Tectonic Theater Project and the Public Theater, where he assisted Artistic Director Oskar Eustis in his producing Broadway, Off-Broadway, and Shakespeare in the Park, as well as his leadership of the Public Theater's first capital campaign.

 From 2012-2014, Darren took two years off from working in the theater to work exclusively in Democratic politics, managing local NYC campaigns, organizing and fundraising for national campaigns.
-When not producing theater, Darren proudly serves as an elder and the Chair of Consistory for Middle Collegiate Church in New York City’s East Village.
+When not producing theater, Darren proudly serves as an elder for Middle Collegiate Church in New York City’s East Village.